 In 2019, at this shower’s peak, the moon is in waning phase.
 It was bright in the sky on the mornings of December 18 or 19, but, by the time of the Ursids’ peak around the morning of December 22, the moon will be a thin crescent.
 It won’t greatly intrude on what’s usually a low-key spattering of Ursid meteors on the mornings of the peak.

 This shower isn’t a great one for the Southern Hemisphere.
 It’s just too far north on the sky’s dome for its radiant point to be easily visible from temperate latitudes in the Southern Hemisphere.
 As you may know, all meteors in annual showers have radiant points on our sky’s dome; the showers typically take their names from the constellations in which their radiants lie.
 If you trace the paths of the slow-moving Ursid meteors backward, they appear to come from the section of sky marked by the Little Dipper star Kochab.

 On the other hand, the Little Dipper is circumpolar (out all night) for far-northerly latitudes.
 From there, you’ll find the star Kochab below Polaris, the North Star, at nightfall.
 Kochab (and all the Little Dipper stars) circle Polaris in a counterclockwise direction throughout the night, with this star reaching its high point for the night in the hours before dawn.
 And that’s important for meteor-watching, because the higher the radiant climbs in your sky, the more meteors you’re likely to see.
 Thus for the Ursids – as for so many meteor showers – the best time to watch is in the hours before dawn.

-If you want to watch the Ursids, find a country location where you can camp out.
+Bottom line: If you want to watch the Ursids, find a country location where you can camp out.
 Dress warmly!
 And plan to spend several hours reclining under a dark sky.
-Since the waxing gibbous moon is up for most of the night, but sets in the hours before dawn, the predawn hours will be best.
+The predawn hours are usually the most favorable.